lfmenzel/bahn-display-board-coding-challenge/README.md

 - There are probable more Vehicle Types
 - No Tests right now
 - Quality of Response is not always good, so deal with edge cases
+- i18n is not added to Storybook yet
+- StoryBook Console Errors are not fixed yet

 `@2025 Lars F. Menzel`